What is differential geometry: curves and surfaces: Four-vertex theorem

 }

-Evidently any closed smooth regular curve has at least two vertices --- where the minimum and the maximum of the curvature are attained.
-On the diagram the vertices are marked; the first curve has one self-intersection and exactly two vertices; the second curve has exactly four vertices and no self-intersections.
+Evidently, any closed smooth curve has at least two vertices --- where the minimum and the maximum of the curvature are attained.
+On the picture the vertices are marked; the first curve has one self-intersection and exactly two vertices; the second curve has exactly four vertices and no self-intersections.

 The four-vertex theorem was first proved by Syamadas Mukhopadhyaya \cite{mukhopadhyaya} for convex curves.
-Many different proofs and generalizations are known.
 One of our favorite proofs was given by Robert Osserman \cite{osserman}.
-We give a proof of the following stronger statement based on the key lemma in the previous section.
+Our proof of the following stronger statement is based on the key lemma in the previous section.
+For more on the subject, see \cite{petrunin-zamora:moon} and the references therein.

-\begin{thm}{Theorem} Any smooth regular simple plane curve is globally supported by its osculating circle at least at 4 distinct points; two from inside and two from outside. \end{thm}

 {